LumiereLodi/white-board/react-app-master/src/PlannerServer.md

 get the student timetable and the timetable table in postgres display it in the dashboard

+the student logs in and we query the timetable table GET /timetable/:id/:semester/:timetableyear

+#query to get student timetable
+select student_unit.studentid, student_unit.unitCode,
+(select unit.unitname from unit where unit.unitCode = student_unit.unitCode) as UnitName,
+(select onlineclass.classdate from onlineclass where onlineclass.unitCode = student_unit.unitCode),
+(select onlineclass.classtime from onlineclass where onlineclass.unitCode = student_unit.unitCode)
+from student_unit
+where student_unit.studentid = '2850'

 #/myWhitboard/moodle

 you will show to student the units they are enrolled in you will show to lecturer the unit they are teaching

 #/myWhitboard/moodle/unit_ID